FIWARE/tutorials.NGSI-v2/docs/big-data-spark.md

 ### Compiling a JAR file for Spark

-An existing `pom.xml` file has been created which holds the necessary prerequisites to build the examples JAR file
+An existing `pom.xml` file has been created which holds the necessary prerequisites to build the examples JAR file.

 In order to use the Orion Spark Connector we first need to manually install the connector JAR as an artifact using
 Maven: